valkey-io/valkey-doc/docs/interact/programmability/_index.md

 Redis provides two means for running scripts.

-Firstly, and ever since Redis 2.6.0, the `EVAL` command enables running server-side scripts.
+Firstly, and ever since Redis OSS 2.6.0, the `EVAL` command enables running server-side scripts.
 Eval scripts provide a quick and straightforward way to have Redis run your scripts ad-hoc.
 However, using them means that the scripted logic is a part of your application (not an extension of the Redis server).
 Every applicative instance that runs a script must have the script's source code readily available for loading at any time.